-As further disclosed in appendix S.23.01.01, expected loss in future premium is estimated to be \$6.5 million.
-However, it should be noted that this estimated surplus is based upon future cash flows as required by Solvency II and does not therefore necessarily correspond to the estimated surplus under IFRS accounting principles.
+As further disclosed in appendix S.23.01.01, expected loss in future premium is estimated to be \$65 million.
+However, it should be noted that this estimated loss is based upon future cash flows as required by Solvency II and does not therefore necessarily correspond to the estimated surplus under Financial Reporting Standards ("FRS") accounting principles.
+Entities are required to report this figure on a gross basis.
+As a consequence, for the Group, this figure excludes the impact of reinsurance arrangements, in particular the pooling agreement.